cursorless-dev/cursorless/docs/user/README.md

-# Cursorless - Instructions
+# Cursorless documentation

+Welcome to Cursorless!
 You may find it helpful to start with the [tutorial video](https://www.youtube.com/watch?v=JxcNW0hnfTk).

 Once you understand the concepts, you can pull up a cheatsheet for reference using the command `"cursorless help"`.